a-rosenberg/cookbook/recipes/cilantro-lime-burritos.md

 4. Heat tortilla until it is supple and almost too hot to handle.
 Lay on a plate and pile on the rice, then beans, then sweet potato.
 Top with salsa and cheese.
 Burrito roll it and serve hot.

 ### notes
-Keep the main ingredients in the fridge and assmeble each burrito when ready for cooking.
+If not serving immediately, keep the main ingredients in the fridge and assemble each burrito when ready for cooking.